chsh2/nijiGPen/README.md

 ```
 If this step stucks or fails, you can open a terminal in Blender's Python directory (e.g., `blender/3.xx/python/bin`) and execute the commands above manually.

+## Upgrade
+**Blender Upgrade:** After upgrading Blender to a new version, the Installation Step 3 (Install Dependencies) should be executed again.

+**Add-on Upgrade:** If you want to replace the installed add-on with a newer version, it is recommended to remove the old version first and perform each installation step again.

 ## Usage

 In **Draw** and **Edit** modes of a Grease Pencil object, a label titled “NijiGP” will appear in the sidebar of 3D Viewport window.
 Most of this add-on’s operators can be found here.